compose-spec/compose-spec/spec.md

 `configs` grant access to configs on a per-service basis using the per-service `configs` configuration.
 Two different syntax variants are supported.

-Compose implementation MUST report an error if config isn't defined in the [`configs`](#configs-top-level-elements) section of this Compose file.
+Compose implementation MUST report an error if config doesn't exist on platform or isn't defined in the [`configs`](#configs-top-level-elements) section of this Compose file.

 #### Short syntax